-30 June 2022 \$'000 30 June 2021 \$'000
+30 June 2023 \$'000 30 June 2022 \$'000

 Current receivables

 Net trade receivables

-Trade debtors 19,775 11,844
+Trade debtors 23,874 19,775

-Allowance for expected credit loss (196) (247)
+Allowance for expected credit loss (207) (196)

-19,579 11,597
+23,667 19,579

 Other receivables

-Accrued revenue 3,025 5,256
+Accrued revenue 10,070 3,025

-Prepayments 1,651 1,101
+Prepayments 2,058 1,651

-4,676 6,357
+12,128 4,676

-Total current receivables 24,255 17,954
+Total current receivables 35,795 24,255

 Trade receivables are recognised initially at fair value which approximates their carrying value.
-Subsequent measurement is recorded at amortised cost, less provision for impairment raised for doubtful debts based on an ongoing review of all outstanding amounts.
+Subsequent measurement is recorded at amortised cost, less allowance for expected credit loss.
 Trade receivables are due for settlement no later than 30 days from the date of recognition.

-The Group recognised an allowance for expected credit losses against its aeronautical and commercial customers as at 30 June 2022.
+The Group recognised an allowance for expected credit losses against its aeronautical and commercial customers as at 30 June 2023.
 The allowance is based on a simplified impairment provision as permitted by AASB 9.
 This requires that expected lifetime losses be recognised from initial recognition of all financial assets.
 The Group assessed expected credit losses based on customer groupings (such as aeronautical, property or retail) using a provision matrix with reference to past default experience and interactions.
-The assessment adopted a higher risk to customers in voluntary administration and retail customers who are most affected by border closures (specifically provided for above).
 A lower risk is attached to airlines, stable property tenants such as Government agencies and essential services.
 It has been determined that the impact of this assessment does not have a material effect on the financial report.

-14 Trade and Other Payables
+14 Trade and other payables

-30 June 2022 \$'000 30 June 2021 \$'000
+30 June 2023 \$'000 30 June 2022 \$'000

 Current liabilities

-Trade payables 8,653 5,427
+Trade payables 11,786 8,653

-Interest payables 64,091 42,035
+Interest payables 9,851 64,091

-Other payables 11,304 6,648
+Other payables 14,154 11,304

-Retentions and deposits 195 136
+Retentions and deposits 635 195

-84,243 54,246
+36,426 84,243

-These amounts represent liabilities for goods and services provided to the Group prior to the end of financial year which are unpaid.
+Trade and other payables represent liabilities for goods and services provided to the Group prior to the end of financial year which are unpaid.
 The amounts are unsecured and usually settled on 30-day terms.
 Trade payables are held at amortised cost.

-The interest payables represent interest payable on borrowings payable on a quarterly or bi-annual basis as well as the interest deferred on the redeemable preference shares.
-As at 30 June 2022 the provision in relation to the deferred redeemable preference shares amounted to \$59.6 million (2021: \$38.0 million).
+Interest payables represent accrued interest on borrowings that are payable on a quarterly or bi-annual basis.
+Prior year interest payables also include interest deferred on the RPS.
+The Group repaid \$59.7 million of deferred RPS interest payments from December 2020 to June 2022 in FY23.
+The interest payable at 30 June 2023 includes RPS interest relating to the June 2023 quarter to be paid under normal 90-day payment terms.